-IPSA is dedicated to enriching the Wagner experience by raising awareness of, and fostering constructive and innovative debate on, international public service issues.
+IPPA is dedicated to enriching the Wagner experience by raising awareness of, and fostering constructive and innovative debate on, international public service issues.

 SIIA seeks to empower students to be leaders in the fields of impact investing, social entrepreneurship, and innovation through partnerships with professionals and networking opportunities, including educational seminars and professional training.

-SCJR encourages interdisciplinary dialogue to explore the intersections between criminal justice and other areas of public policy.
+SEMI encourages interdisciplinary dialogue to explore the intersections between criminal justice and other areas of public policy.